 - Acceptance is at the discretion of the chair of the major department if the average in such courses falls between 2.0 and 2.7;

 - Acceptance is rare but may be contingent upon further work in the department if the average falls below 2.0;

 - A student who is not accepted as a major by any department will not be permitted to continue at the College.

 Students who have been formally accepted as majors by any department have the right to remain in that department as long as they are making satisfactory progress in the major.
-Each student is expected to file with the Registrar by the date specified in the academic calendar, a copy of his/her major declaration form signed by the Chair of the major department.
-Haverford students may major at Bryn Mawr College on the same terms as those that apply to Bryn Mawr students and at Swarthmore College, with the proper permissions.
+Each student is expected to file with the registrar by the date specified in the academic calendar, a copy of their major declaration form approved by the chair of the major department.
+Haverford students may major at Bryn Mawr College on the same terms as those that apply to Bryn Mawr students and, with the proper permissions, at Swarthmore College.